calinepatriota/automacao-selenium-watir/README.md

 # automacao-selenium-watir

-This project compare the performance between two automation testing tools in different browsers using Ruby language.
+This project compare the Watir performance in different browsers using Ruby language.